SalAlba/real-world-node-workbook/README.md

 significant portions of your app without making investments into a DB technology.

 Here's a few hints:
-* article repository should start with clean state in each test
+* article repository should start with a clean state in each test
-* all operations should be async so that it's compatible with the real DB repository
+* all operations should be async so that it's compatible with a real DB repository
 * remove `it.skip` only when you have the previous tests passing

 **src/inMemoryArticleRepository.test.ts**